 Today The Jewel Tower is managed by English Heritage and open to the public to appreciate.

-Another great English Heritage site is Tintagel Castle England.
+Other great English Heritage sites are Wellington Arch and Tintagel Castle England.
 Read about the myths and legends that revolve around this fascinating site.

 4. What’s inside the Jewel Tower